Sofala, New South Wales: History

 Sofala Public School was established in 1878.
-There was an Anglican church and a Catholic convent.
+There was an Anglican church, which was closed in 2019, and a Catholic convent.
 The Convent opened in 1872 and closed in 1909, although it was a church until 1970.

 The Gas Hotel was one of the first two hotels licensed, in 1851.
 The Royal Hotel was established in 1862.
-There were also two other hotels in 1866, Sofala Inn and Barley Mow.
-The Barley Mow having a Cobb and Co booking office.
+There were two other hotels in 1866, the Sofala Inn and the Barley Mow.
+The Barley Mow had a Cobb & Co booking office.

-Now a private residence, the Post Office and telegraph office, built in 1879 operated until 1989.
+Now a private residence, the Post and Telegraph Office, built in 1879, operated until 1989.

-Attractions today include the gold-rush-era Sofala Royal Hotel and the old gaol.
-Small-scale gold workings are still active in the town.
-Sofala has been reported to be the oldest surviving gold-rush town in Australia.
-There are still gold prospectors who pass the time using metal detectors, gold pans, and sluice boxes to recover small quantities of gold dust.
+Contemporary attractions include the gold-rush-era Sofala Royal Hotel and the old gaol.
+Sofala is reportedly the oldest surviving gold-rush town in Australia.
+Small-scale gold workings are still active in the area, with prospectors using metal detectors, gold pans, and sluice boxes to recover small quantities of gold.

 Popular culture

 Russell Drysdale's painting Sofala, a depiction of the main street of the town, won the Wynne Prize for 1947.

 The 1974 Peter Weir film The Cars That Ate Paris was filmed in the town.
 Village scenes in the 1994 John Duigan film Sirens were also filmed in Sofala.

 A noted business is Finglinna Studios, which supplies stained glass to churches and other public buildings.